 We don’t recommend placing panels too high up on walls, unless you have a specific reason for this, such as heating office areas.
 Just above midway on a wall to match chest height of a person is usually optimum.

 The panels surface heat to about 90 degrees only, they won't burn skin unless it's left in direct contact for a sustained period.

 TIP: the infrared panels are lightweight and highly portable.
 They are ideal for moving from place to place.
 And when you move to a new house - take them with you!

-So now you’ve chosen the best places in your home to place the panels, the next step is to consider automating its function.
+So now you’ve chosen the best places in your home to position your panels, the next step is to consider automating its function.
 It’s a lot easier to leave the operation of the panels set to timers rather than having to remember to switch them on and off.

 It is also worth considering getting our affordable plug-in timer and temperature controllers.
-This will enable you to at control when the panels are on to the best times.
+This will enable you to control the panels to come on at the best times throughout the day.
 Such as turning off the heating in the middle of the night or when the room has reached 21 degrees.